stevenaeola/progblack_2425/assignment_1/FAQ.md

 ```

 But if you are using something else reasonable that is fine, as long as you include the relevant .eslintrc and it doesn’t require a whole load of work to set up.

+### Do I need to put comments in my code?

+May people view good comments as important in code quality, but some argue that could be should be self-explanatory, and that comments are problematic because they tend not to be updated as the code is maintained.
+The use of comments is up to you, and is not included in the assessment for this piece of work.
+The only time you _should_ write a comment is if you've taken a code snippet from elsewhere (e.g. Stack Overflow) and included it directly in your code.
+In this case you definitely should write a comment explaining where you got the code from.
+This will remove the risk of you being accused of academic misconduct/plagiarism.
+Also it is good professional practice, as the best solution to a problem may change over time, so it is helpful for people reading your code to know why you did it in a particular way, and to check if there are any updated ways of solving the problem.

 ## Video Presentation